What is Marriage? More than a Wedding…

 It is therefore fitting that the spouses should seal their consent to give themselves to each other through the offering of their own lives by uniting it to the offering of Christ for his Church made present in the Eucharistic sacrifice, and by receiving the Eucharist so that, communicating in the same Body and the same Blood of Christ, they may form but "one body" in Christ."
 [Cf. 1 Cor 10:17], section 1621

-- Assessment - The couple must schedule an appointment with the priest to officially begin the marriage preparation process.
+The couple schedules an appointment with the priest to officially begin the marriage preparation process.

-- Formation - As required by the Archdiocese of Miami, the couple will be enrolled in the Fully Engaged Program and assigned a mentor couple to support them throughout their preparation.
-Additionally, they must attend either the Transformed in Love or Camino retreat and complete a Natural Family Planning (NFP) Course.
+As required by the Archdiocese of Miami, the couple enrolls in the Fully Engaged Program, is assigned a mentor couple, attends the Transformed in Love or Camino retreat, and completes a Natural Family Planning (NFP) Course.

-- Preparation for the Celebration - In the final stage, the priest will conduct a nuptial interview with the couple and confirm the wedding date for the Sacrament of Marriage.
+The priest conducts a nuptial interview with the couple and confirms the wedding date for the Sacrament of Marriage.